jongacnik/gr8/readme.md

 ### Why not use..?

-Let me start by shouting out [gravitons](https://github.com/jxnblk/gravitons/), [basscss](https://github.com/jxnblk/basscss/), [tachyons](https://github.com/tachyons-css/tachyons/), and the like!
+Let me start by shouting out [gravitons](https://github.com/jxnblk/gravitons/), [basscss](https://github.com/jxnblk/basscss/), [tachyons](https://github.com/tachyons-css/tachyons/), and the like.
 These are all awesome tools, huge ups to their creators, and if you like 'em, use 'em.
 I've tried them all to varying degrees of success, I just happen to prefer `gr8` style 🙃

 ## Fin!

 `gr8` is built and maintained by [Jon Gacnik](http://jongacnik.com) and used extensively in projects at [Folder Studio](http://folderstudio.com).

 Shout out [Jon-Kyle Mohr](http://jon-kyle.com/) for using `gr8` for the past bits, totally tearing this thing apart and helping rebuild it in various past incarnations.
-This handy version is much thanks to him!
+This handy version is much thanks to him.

 Subarashīdesu!